JacksonSRodrigues/JacksonSRodrigues/README.md

 <br>

 ## About Me
-- Result oriented application developer with 11 years of experience, who enjoys development and reseach role.
+- Result oriented application developer with 11 years of experience, who enjoys development and research role.
 - 5+ years of experience in guiding teams in multiple projects.
 - Strong technical and Problem solving skills
 - A quick and self motivated learner, good team member with good communication and decision making skills.